metahashorg/Node-InfrastructureTorrent/README.md

 ## Build

-Please follow these steps to build and run Torrent on Ubuntu 14.04 x64:
+Please follow these steps to build and run Torrent on Ubuntu:
 1. Preparation
 ```shell